CMACH508/RecSleepNet/README.md

 ## Data preparing

-We used three datasets: Sleep-EDF, ISURC and UCDDB to evaluate RecSleepNet, all datasets could be downloaded on [PhysioNet](https://physionetchallenges.org/2020/).
+We used three datasets: [Sleep-EDF](https://physionet.org/content/sleep-edfx/1.0.0/),  [ISURC](https://sleeptight.isr.uc.pt/ISRUC_Slee) and [UCDDB](https://physionet.org/content/ucddb/1.0.0/) to evaluate RecSleepNet.
 All labels annotated by the R\&K manual were transformed to the AASM manual.
 All MOVEMENT and UNKNOWN sleep segments were excluded.
 All EEG signals were re-sampled at 100Hz.
 All EEG segments 30 minutes before first and after last non-W segment were excluded.

 The default data directory is "./data".

 A whole night's EEG file should be a "*.npz" file which includes "x": EEG signal and "y":labels.

-For example, "./data/isruc/subject0.npz", "./data/ucddb/ucddb002.npz" and "./data/sleepedf/SC4001E0.npz" respectively are records in ISRUC, UCDDB and SleepEDF datasets.
+For example, "./data/isruc/subject0.npz", "./data/ucddb/ucddb002.npz" and "./data/sleepedf/SC4001E0.npz" respectively denote records in ISRUC, UCDDB and SleepEDF datasets.

 ## Training